bfmatei/eslint-config/README.md

 - `@typescript-eslint/brace-style` - disabled - Prettier
 - `@typescript-eslint/class-literal-property-style` - disabled since we don't want to enforce a particular style
 - `@typescript-eslint/comma-spacing` - disabled - Prettier
+- `@typescript-eslint/explicit-module-boundary-types` - disabled since we want consistent return types
 - `@typescript-eslint/func-call-spacing` - disabled - Prettier
+- `@typescript-eslint/generic-type-naming` - disabled since we don't want to enforce naming on types
 - `@typescript-eslint/indent` - disabled - Prettier
-- `@typescript-eslint/generic-type-naming` - disabled since we don't want to enforce naming on types
 - `@typescript-eslint/member-delimiter-style` - disabled - Prettier
 - `@typescript-eslint/member-naming` - disabled since we don't want to enforce certain naming
 - `@typescript-eslint/member-ordering` - this can be improved drastically
 - `@typescript-eslint/naming-convention` - disabled - `@typescript-eslint/camelcase`
 - `@typescript-eslint/no-explicit-any` - disabled since we allow any
-- `@typescript-eslint/explicit-module-boundary-types` - disabled since we want consistent return types
 - `@typescript-eslint/no-extra-parens` - disabled - Prettier
 - `@typescript-eslint/no-extra-semi` - disabled - Prettier
 - `@typescript-eslint/no-floating-promises` - disabled - Angular
 - `@typescript-eslint/no-magic-numbers` - disabled as there are multiple edge cases where this can't be avoided and the code becomes extremely verbose
 - `@typescript-eslint/no-unnecessary-condition` - disabled since we allow certain conditions
-- `@typescript-eslint/no-untyped-public-signature` - disabled - `explicit-module-boundary-types`
+- `@typescript-eslint/no-unsafe-assignment` - disabled since we allow any
 - `@typescript-eslint/no-unsafe-call` - disabled as it is too strict
 - `@typescript-eslint/no-unsafe-member-access` - disabled as it is too strict
 - `@typescript-eslint/no-unsafe-return` - disabled as it is too strict
+- `@typescript-eslint/no-untyped-public-signature` - disabled - `explicit-module-boundary-types`
 - `@typescript-eslint/no-unused-vars` - disabled since this is reported by compiler
 - `@typescript-eslint/no-unused-vars-experimental` - disabled since this is reported by compiler
 - `@typescript-eslint/no-use-before-define` - disabled since this is reported by compiler
 - `@typescript-eslint/no-useless-constructor` - disabled since we use dependency injection
 - `@typescript-eslint/prefer-namespace-keyword` - disabled since we don't use namespace
 - `@typescript-eslint/prefer-readonly-parameter-types` - disabled since it is very verbose
+- `@typescript-eslint/prefer-ts-expect-error` - disabled - `ban-ts-comment`
 - `@typescript-eslint/promise-function-async` - disabled - Angular
 - `@typescript-eslint/quotes` - disabled - Prettier
 - `@typescript-eslint/return-await` - disabled - NestJS